 As part of our plans for re-opening, we have completed a thorough risk assessment examining every touchpoint within the scan centre and how we can practically protect you.
 We have also considered various PPE methods for staff and customers, and whilst we are aware some other scan centres have implemented some of these, some we saw no value from in reality and will not be implementing in our scan centres, we have included these considerations in our risk assessment and an evaluation of whether this would improve safety or not.
 Although HM Government is only advising companies with 50 employees or more to publish their Risk Assessments on their website, for the purpose of full transparency with our staff and customers, we are making ours available despite having significantly less than 50 employees.
 As the weeks go by, and we test how effective and practical our measures are, or Government restrictions are relaxed, we will be updating this document and making it available to you.

 Please note: This document only applies to Your Baby Scan Ultrasound Clinics in Widnes and Crewe.
 Before visiting any other Ultrasound Clinics from companies offering similar services, or with a similar name, you should always ask to see a copy of their COVID-19 Risk Assessment to help you decide whether the environment is safe enough for you, your baby and your family.

 Suspending some packages

 As part of our COVID-19 risk assessment, we felt that some of our current scan packages were too high risk for both our staff and customers at this point in time.
-Specifically, we felt that we should space our appointments out so that we only have 2 appointments per hour, only 1 set of customers should be in the scan centre at any time where possible, and that these appointments should be for essential purposes.
+Specifically, we felt that we should space our appointments out, only 1 set of customers should be in the scan centre at any time where possible, and that these appointments.